tensorflow/datasets/docs/add_dataset.md

   )
 ```

-Most fields should be self-explainatory.
+Most fields should be self-explanatory.
 Some precisions:

 *   `features`: This specify the dataset structure, shape,...
 Support complex
     data types (audio, video, nested sequences,...).
 See the